Why are they so important?

 EPA (Eicosapentaenoic Acid) and DHA (Docosahexaenoic Acid) are essential polyunsaturated fatty acids.
 Essential because our bodies need them to survive.
 Unfortunately our bodies are not capable of producing these Omega-3 fatty acids on their own.

-Recently another marine oil, DPA (Docosapentaenoic Acid) has been discussed more frequently in the scientific community, as a new and very potent Omega-3 fatty acid.
-This is due to its strong anti-inflammatory properties, even stronger than EPA and DHA.
+Recently another Omega-3 fatty acid, DPA (Docosapentaenoic Acid) has been discussed more frequently in the scientific community, as a new and very potent Omega-3 fatty acid.
+Previously thought to work in through EPA and DHA we are now learning it has very distinct functions in the body.
 All three of these polyunsaturated fats play an important role in the functioning of our bodies.